MWSandbox/docs/certifications/AZ-700-notes.md

     - Root certificate public data
     - Revoked client certificates
   - VPN Client can be downloaded from Azure directly to start a connection from client side
+    - If network topology changes, client file needs to be re-downloaded
   - Certificates public/private keys can be exported on Windows using certmgr
   - Export client cert in pfx format with private key
   - Tunnel types:
-  - OpenVPN
-  - SSTP
+    - OpenVPN: Supports all auth. options
+    - SSTP: Supports Radius + Certificate
-  - IKEv2 (alone, with OpenVPn or with SSTP)
+    - IKEv2 (alone, with OpenVPn or with SSTP): Supports Radius + Certificate
   - Authentication types:
     - Azure certificate
     - RADIUS auth.: Required RADIUS server, can be used onprem AD and SSO
-  - Azure AD
+    - Azure AD -> Add Azure VPN as enterprise application to AD
+  - Always On:
+    - Maintain VPN connection, will automatically connect and reconnect based on triggers (e.g. user sign-in, device screen active)
+    - Device tunnel: Connects before user login
+    - User tunnel: Connects after user login
+    - Windows built-in VPN solution only with Win 10 and certificate auth
+- Diagnostic logs:
+  - IKEDiagnosticLog: Verbose debug logging for IKE/IPsec.
+This is very useful to review when troubleshooting disconnections, or failure to connect VPN scenarios.
+  - GatewayDiagnosticLog: Configuration changes auditing
+  - TunnelDiagnosticLog: Inspect historical connectivity statuses of the tunnel
+  - RouteDiagnosticLog: Traces the activity for statically modified routes or routes received via BGP
+  - P2SDiagnosticLog: traces the activity for Point to Site.
+- Client diagnostics for P2S:
+  - Status logs
+  - sign in information can be cleared (Entra ID auth)
+  - Run diagnostics - checks internet access, client credentials, server resolvable and reachable
+- IKE / IPsec policy:
+  - Encryption settings (phase 1 / 2), IPSec SA lifetime in KB and seconds
+- Virtual network gateway provides a health endpoint via https on port 8081
+  - Requires at least /27 subnet

 # ExpressRoute
 - Onprem network connected to network provider edge location with dedicated line
 - network provider has a primary/secondary dedicated connection to microsoft edge network
 - Pricing based on bandwidth
-- Inbound data transfer is free, unlimited data plan is available
+- Inbound data transfer is free, unlimited data plan is available (includes outbound, but not global reach)
 - SKUs:
   - ER Premium to connect to all regions, otherwise only a single region
   - Standard: Connect to all regions within one geography (e.g. West Europe + France Central)
   - Local SKU: Only one Azure region in the same metro, no extra egress data transfer fee
 - Global Reach: Multiple ExpressRoute connections can be connected (WAN)
+  - Communication between OnPrem networks via ExpressRoute is possible
-- ER Direct: No network provider required, network will be connected directly with Azure network, ühysical isolation (higher security)
+- ER Direct: No network provider required, network will be connected directly with Azure network, physical isolation (higher security)
 - Configuration via Virtual Network Gateway
   - SKUs:
-    - Standard: Does not support ER + VPN together and lesss circuit connections
-    - High Performance: VPN + ER
+    - Standard / ERGw1Az: ER + VPN, no fast path, 4 circuit connections, 1 Gbps
+    - High Performance / ERGw2Az: ER + VPN, no fast path, 8 circuit connections, 2 Gbps
-    - Ultra: Fast path, highest bandwidth
+    - Ultra / ERGw3Az: ER + VPN, Fast path, 16 circuit connections, 10 Gbps
-  - Can be deployed in 1-3 AZs (increased pricing)
+  - Can be deployed in 1-3 AZs (increased pricing), AZ SKUs
   - Requires public IP
+- ExpressRoute with VPN failover:
+  - Only route-based VPN supported with default ASN
+  - If express route and VPN are configured for the same VPN gateway, BGP will do failover automatically, Azure prefers ER over VPN when both are available
+  - If BGP is not used, failover can be done by manually changing routing
+- Circuits: Represent logical conenction between OnPrem and Azure
+  - Each circuit can be in the same or different regions
+  - Circuit connections can be shared accross 10 subscriptions and depending on the SKU multiple regions
+  - S-key: Unique key
+  - Peering types:
+    - Microsoft: 365 and Azure PaaS services not deployed in a VNet over public IPs owned by company
+      - To enable:
+        - Either contact provider (if managed Layer 3 services)
+        - Or: Primary / secondary subnet (/30), SNAT, VLAN ID, ASN, Advertised prefixes (public)
+    - Private: Azure IaaS and PaaS solutions deployed in a VNet, uses private IP addresses of company network, supports more IP addresses
+      - To enable: ASN, IPv4 primary/secondary BGP peer, VLAN ID, Shared Key
+    - Can all be enabled at once
+  - To create a circuit:
+    - Create circuit
+    - Exchange service key with connectivity provider
+    - Configure private peering
+    - Create connection from VNet Gateway to ExpressRoute circuit (resilience settings)
+- Encryption:
+  - Point-to-point by MACsec (Layer 2): Encrypt physical links between network devices and Microsoft's network devices (ER direct only)
+    - Enabled on ER Direct ports by default (key stored in keyvault)
+  - End-to-end by IPsec (Layer 3)
+    - Can be enabled in addition to MACsec
+    - VPN connection over ER
+    - P2S Users can use ER S2S tunnel
+- Bidirectional Forwarding Detection (BFD):
+  - Speed up link failure detection (< 1 sec instead of 3 min.)
+  - Configured by default on al newly created ER peering interfaces -> Enable BFD on own primary, secondard devices
+    1. Enable BFD on the interface
+    2. Link it to the BGP session

 # Security
 - Firewall vs WAF on Application Gateway: